onap/archived-optf-has/docs/sections/homingspecification.rst

         type: inventory_group
         demands: [demand_1, demand_2]

 *Note: Only pair-wise groups are supported at this time.
-If three or more demands are specified, only the first two will be used.*
+The list must have only two demands.*

 License
 ~~~~~~~

 Constrain demands according to license availability.

-*Support for this constraint is deferred.*
+*Support for this constraint is deferred to a later release.*

 **Schema**